-In order to request the establishment of a tunnel to a certain W-APN, the WLAN UE shall comply with IKE_v2 protocol definitions as defined in the IKEv2 protocol (see draft-ietf-ipsec-ikev2 [14]).
-In order to set up an IKE connection between the UE and the PDG, the UE shall initiate the signalling procedure by sending the IKE_SA_INIT request message defined in draft-ietf-ipsec-ikev2 [14] to the PDG.
-On receipt of an IKE_SA_INIT response, the WLAN UE shall send a tunnel establishment request (IKE_AUTH request message defined in draft-ietf-ipsec-ikev2 [14]) to the selected PDG (see clause 8.2.1.2) including the W-APN and the NAI.
+In order to request the establishment of a tunnel to a certain W-APN, the WLAN UE shall comply with IKE\v2 protocol definitions as defined in the IKEv2 protocol (see draft-ietf-ipsec-ikev2 [14]).
+In order to set up an IKE connection between the WLAN UE and the PDG, the WLAN UE shall initiate the signalling procedure by sending the IKE\SA\INIT request message defined in draft-ietf-ipsec-ikev2 [14] to the PDG.
+On receipt of an IKE\SA\INIT response, the WLAN UE shall send a tunnel establishment request (IKE\AUTH request message defined in draft-ietf-ipsec-ikev2 [14]) to the selected PDG (see clause 8.2.1.2) including the W-APN and the NAI.
 The WLAN UE shall include in IDr payload the W-APN that was used in the DNS query and in the IDi payload the NAI.

-NOTE: The username part of the NAI included in IDi payload may be an IMSI, pseudonym or re-authentication ID.
-There is no requirement to use full authentication mechanism for the 1st tunnel establishment.
-Fast re-authentication mechanism is optional, and therefore is an implementation option in the WLAN UE and operator configuration issue (i.e. it also depends on whether the AAA server sent an re-authentication ID during previous EAP authentication) whether to use it during tunnel establishment.
+NOTE1: The username part of the NAI included in IDi payload may be an IMSI, pseudonym or re-authentication ID.

+NOTE2: Fast re-authentication mechanism is optional, and therefore is an implementation option in the WLAN UE and operator configuration issue (i.e. it also depends on whether the AAA server sent an re-authentication ID during previous EAP authentication) whether to use it during tunnel establishment.